Can You Paint Radiators ? - Query Answered

 • Enamel paint is oil-based and more durable than latex paint and is ideal for use on radiators made from cast iron.

-Radiator paint that has been specifically manufactures for this purpose are a durable product and protect against everyday knocks and scrapes.
+Radiator paint that has been specifically manufactured for this purpose is a durable product that protects against everyday knocks and scrapes.

-It is suitable to use on primed, factory finished and previously painted radiators.
+It is suitable for use on primed, factory-finished and previously painted radiators.

 can-you-paint-radiators-with-emulsion